jjimenez02/early-stop-p300/README.md

 # Data organization
 This work is mostly based on Ulrich Hoffmann et. al. work: Hoffmann, Ulrich, Jean-Marc Vesin, Touradj Ebrahimi, and Karin Diserens.
 ‘An Efficient P300-Based Brain–Computer Interface for Disabled Subjects’.
 Journal of Neuroscience Methods 167, no. 1 (January 2008): 115–25. https://doi.org/10.1016/j.jneumeth.2007.03.005

-We recommend to familiarise with the original data's structure and the experiment performed by the authors, the data can be downloaded from here: TODO publish data link here
+We recommend to familiarise with the original data's structure and the experiment performed by the authors, the data can be downloaded from [here]{https://www.epfl.ch/labs/mmspg/research/page-58317-en-html/bci-2/bci_datasets/}.

 # General data formatting
 ## General data structures